 MA MBBS FRCP DM

 "With first class facilities at Spire Cambridge Lea Hospital, the endoscopic day care unit is second to none and will ensure you're comfortable and well looked after during your investigations."

-I have been a Consultant Gastroenterologist at Addenbrooke's Hospital in Cambridge.
+I am a Consultant Gastroenterologist at Addenbrooke's Hospital in Cambridge.
 Appointed as a consultant in 2001 I was clinical director for gastroenterology 2004-2018 and am now director of the Cambridge University Hospital Biomedical Research Centre.
 I have a particular interest and expertise in diagnostic gastroenterology, including endoscopy and colonoscopy, and management of Crohn's disease, ulcerative colitis, coeliac disease and irritable bowel syndrome (IBS).